Types of Business Risk for Small Businesses

 Your business runs the risk of being disrupted at any given time.
 Whether it be from a natural disaster, a cyberattack, or a supply-chain mishap, disruption can cost your small business big.

 How to limit your risk: Prepare and practice a business continuity plan so that should a crisis arise, all members in your organization know how to react quickly.
-You should also cover your business with business interruption insurance to help keep you financially afloat.
+You should also cover your business with business interruption insurance.

 3. Security Risk